github/docs/content/contributing/style-guide-and-content-model/style-guide.md

 Alerts users to dangerous or destructive actions that warrant extreme caution before performing, particularly where there is a security risk or potential for data loss.

-Caution callouts will generally only be necessary when describing processes that occur outside the {% data variables.product.prodname_dotcom %} UI, such as in the command line or through an API.
+Caution alerts will generally only be necessary when describing processes that occur outside the {% data variables.product.prodname_dotcom %} UI, such as in the command line or through an API.

-### Formatting callouts
+### Formatting alerts

-We use standard formatting and colors for different types of callouts across doc sets.
+We use standard formatting and colors for different types of alerts across doc sets.

-Callouts are rendered using Markdown.
+Alerts are rendered using Markdown.

 Note: